210215-USF-NET/WestonDavidson-code/daily-notes/2-18-2021/unitTesting.md

     - act - doing the thing you want to test
     - assert - comparing the actual results to your expected outcome

+# We are using Xunit as our unit testing framework

 # test driven development
 - write unit tests first without writing the methods
 - we will have a calc thats just empty
 - create unit tests without methods first
 - then create methods that pass those tests
 - does tdd help? questions will be asked after activity
+1. write tests that fail
+1. implement code to make tests pass

 - factory design pattern for menus might be helpful
 - P0 requires 10 unit tests